top of page

 • 2 min read

 A new chapter in regional trail connectivity begins with a ribbon-cutting that brings Knightdale and Raleigh closer than ever.
+Mingo Creek Greenway Ribbon Cutting in #Knightdale.

 The greenways of the Triangle just got stronger, smarter, and more scenic.
-On a beautiful day marked by community pride and forward momentum, local leaders, trail advocates, and residents gathered to officially cut the ribbon on the Mingo Creek Trail—a key piece of the regional trail puzzle that now connects the Neuse River Greenway to Knightdale Station Park.
+On a great day marked by community pride, local leaders, trail advocates and residents gathered to officially cut the ribbon on the Mingo Creek Trail—a key piece of the regional trail puzzle that now connects the Neuse River Greenway to Knightdale Station Park.
+This new segment offers far more than just mileage—it’s a vital connection point between urban and suburban greenspace, making it easier and safer for walkers, runners, cyclists, and families to travel between two of Eastern Wake County’s destinations.

 Stretching along 8.2 acres, the Mingo Creek Trail hugs the course of its namesake waterway, winding from the confluence with the Neuse River near Anderson Point Park in Raleigh, up to Mingo Creek Park adjacent to the Timber Ridge subdivision.
 Along the way, the trail links directly to neighborhoods including Princeton Manor, Planter’s Walk, and Carrington Woods, weaving together community, nature, and infrastructure in a way that feels organic and essential.

-Whether you’re heading out for a weekend stroll, biking to work, or making a pit stop for brisket and a cold brew, Mingo Creek Trail is more than just a path—it’s a gateway to everything that makes this region great.
+Whether you’re heading out for a weekend stroll, biking to work, or making a pit stop for brisket and a cold brew, Mingo Creek Trail is more than just a path—it’s a gateway to everything that makes this region great!

 TTI Logo_Blue_Green_White.png